Welcome to today's edition of the Rush 24-7 podcast.

 And he always fancied himself Mubarak as a kind of plausible dictator.

-Uh 40% of the Obamacare waivers, here's a surprise.
+40% of the Obamacare waivers, here's a surprise.

-Forty percent of the Obamacare waivers have gone to unions.
+40% of the Obamacare waivers have gone to unions.

 As soon as they found out what was in it, all Obama's pals have checked out of it.

-They've said, it's fine for you guys, for you losers, for Fred Schmo of 27B Elm Street, this is just what you need.
+They've said, it's fine for you guys, for you losers, for Fred Schmo of 27B Elm Street.

-This is the solution to all your health care needs.
+This is the solution to all your healthcare needs.

-Uh and it's and it's not just about health care, this.
+And it's not just about healthcare, this.

 This is actually liberalism in a nutshell.